Titleist AP2 vs T200: Which is Better?

 So, if you’re looking for a buttery-smooth feel and the classic sound of a top-tier iron, the AP2 718 may be the perfect fit.

-However, if you want a slightly more modern design with enhanced vibration-dampening may prefer the T200.
+However, if you want a slightly more modern design with enhanced vibration dampening, you may prefer the T200.

-With this information in mind, choosing the right set of irons for your game is becoming more clear.
+With this information, I’m confident that choosing the most suitable set of irons for your game is becoming more apparent.

 Distance and Accuracy